claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 ## Means of attacking

+The above attacks can be carried out in different ways.
+We list there the most common ones:

 * Installation of spyware or spoofing: This form of attack consists on installing unwanted tools into a device in order to gain access to accounts or for active monitoring.
-It can also take the form of remote access by remotely "hacking" security questions or passwords.
+It can also take the form of remote access by remotely "hacking" security questions, passwords or any authentication mechanism.
+Most of the times, these tools are installed without the victim's knowledge.
-* Coercion and control:
-  * Physically prevent access to devices and/or networks
-  * Physical destruction of the device
-  * Forcing to reveal password or account login mechanisms
-  * Hacking into accounts
-* Shared network plans between family/relationship members
-* Monitoring:
-  * Abuse of social media
-  * Usage of dual-use applications: track my phone
-* Exposure:
-  * Posting harmful content to humiliate
-  * Harass family or friends
-  * Doxxing
-  * Non-consensual sharing of intimate images
+* Coercion and control: This form of attack consists on using coercion and control (which can be physical, emotional or psychological) to gain access to devices, network devices, accounts or digital information.
+It often takes the form of forcing victims to reveal password or account/devices login mechanisms.
+* Shared network plans between family/relationship members: Often times, an attacker is the legal "owner" of a device (owning children's devices, for example) or accounts (a bank account, for example), or they have access to accounts/devices as they are part of a shared family plan.
+This enables an attacker to carry out the previously mentioned attacks without the knowledge of the victim and without the need of installation of tools.
+* Monitoring: This means of attack consists on the abuse of social media and any public information from the victim shared through it.
+It also involves installing tools for active monitoring on devices or using "bening" applications in a dual-use manner (applications, such as the "track my phone" one).
+* Exposure: This means of attack consists on an abuse of social media to enhance harrassment.
+It consists of using social media to post harmful content to humiliate, to harass family or friends, for doxxing or to non-consensually share intimate/private images.

 # Specific abused technology

-* Passwords
-* PINs
-* Other authentication methods: fingerprints, devices
-* Media and private information
+In the research of the ways attackers use technology to enhance IPV, we see this specific technology being abused:

+* Passwords and authentication mechanisms: all authentication mechanisms can be used to enhance IPV as they are the single point of failure for attackers to get access to account and/or devices (and, once they have access to those, they can get further access to other accounts or devices).
+Attackers can use specialised tools (to be installed in devices) to record authentication mechanisms, they can coerce victims in order to get access to devices, and more.
+  They can also mount these attacks against fingerprints and biometric authentication mechanisms, 2-factor authentication devices and more.
+* Media and private information: attackers can use the access to account/devices to gain access to media and private information.
+This media can later be used to bribe a victim, to humiliate them (by publicly posting it), to enhance harrassment and more.
 * Recovery of account mechanisms
 * Lack of blocking mechanisms and abuse of anonymous mechanisms:
   * Contact through fake numbers